-Only for QWACs, as well as for all other SSL/TLS certificate types, and for purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure certificate and Certificate Revocation List (CRL) Profile under this CPS.
+Only for QWACs, as well as for all other SSL/TLS certificate types, and for purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be

 7.1.3.
 Algorithm Object Identifiers

 Sectigo certificates are signed using algorithms including but not limited to RSA and ECDSA.